Free to read. Sign up to save your progress and take knowledge-check quizzes.

 Distribution is the story.
 A capable image model is now common; what makes Muse different is that it ships inside apps billions of people already open every day.
 That reach is also why its consent design matters so much — a default that would be a footnote in a niche app becomes a mass-scale question when it is switched on across Instagram and WhatsApp.

-The controversy centers on one feature: Muse lets users tag other people and transform their public Instagram photos into new AI-generated images.
-Meta's own policy states that "you will not be notified about content created using AI features at Meta" — so the person whose photo is used is not told.
-Meta says users can turn this off in settings, which makes it opt-out rather than opt-in: the capability is active by default until you go find the toggle and disable it.
+The controversy centered on one feature: Muse let users tag other people and transform their public Instagram photos into new AI-generated images.
+Meta's own policy stated that "you will not be notified about content created using AI features at Meta" — so the person whose photo was used was not told.
+The capability was opt-out rather than opt-in: active by default until a user went to find the toggle and disable it.

 Critics called the design a privacy landmine.
-The concern is not that AI can edit a photo — it is that someone else's likeness can be fed into the generator without their knowledge or agreement, at the scale of Meta's platforms.
-Meta's history sharpens the skepticism: the company paid a 5 billion dollar FTC fine in 2019 after the Cambridge Analytica scandal and shut down its facial-recognition system in 2021 under regulatory pressure.
+The concern was not that AI can edit a photo — it was that someone else's likeness could be fed into the generator without their knowledge or agreement, at the scale of Meta's platforms.
+The talent agency CAA and others warned it invited non-consensual edits, echoing AI's history of fake intimate imagery.
+Meta's own record sharpened the skepticism: the company paid a 5 billion dollar FTC fine in 2019 after the Cambridge Analytica scandal and shut down its facial-recognition system in 2021 under regulatory pressure.

 📝Note